NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-10-12-smb-share-scf-file-attacks.md

 toc: true
 ---

+Have you ever been on a internal network assessment and discovered an unauthenticated writable Windows-based file share?
+Well, in addition to finding potentially sensitive information, you can abuse this to gather user hashes from users who are browsing the file share.

 ## Gathering Hashes
 It is not new that SCF (Shell Command Files) files can be used to perform a limited set of operations such as showing the Windows desktop or opening a Windows explorer.
 However a SCF file can be used to access a specific UNC path which allows the penetration tester to build an attack.

+## Create a file
-The code below can be placed inside a text file which then needs to be planted into a network share.
+The code  can be placed inside a text file which then needs to be planted into a network share.

+Saving as SCF file will make the file to be executed when the user will browse the file

+Adding the @ symbol in front of the filename will place the file.scf on the top of the share drive.
 ```
 [shell]
 Command=2